jwhitlock/mdn-archive-proto1/docs/Web/Guide/Graphics/content.md

 summary:
 keywords:
 needs_technical_review: False
-needs_editorial_review: False
+needs_editorial_review: True
 needs_localization: False
 table_of_contents_depth: 1
 based_on: None
 ---
-<p><span class="seoSummary">Web sites and applications often need to present graphics.</span> Static images can easily be displayed using the {{HTMLElement("img")}} element, or by setting the background of HTML elements using the {{cssxref("background-image")}} property.
+<p><span class="seoSummary">Websites and applications often need to present graphics.</span> Static images can easily be displayed using the {{HTMLElement("img")}} element, or by setting the background of HTML elements using the {{cssxref("background-image")}} property.
 You can also construct graphics on-the-fly, or manipulate images after the fact. <span class="seoSummary">These articles provide insight into how you can accomplish this.</span></p>

 <div class="row topicpage-table">
 <div class="section">